-- One brown/black or silver/gold plain wristwatch - One pair of small sleepers/studs plain gold or silver only, worn in lower ear lobe (no coloured earrings) - One small signet style ring permissible - If students choose to wear devotional jewellery, it is not to be visible. - NO OTHER JEWELLERY IS PERMITTED
+- One brown/black or silver/gold plain wristwatch. - One pair of small sleepers/studs gold or silver only, worn in lower ear lobe. - Clear earrings are acceptable for additional piercings. - One small signet style ring permissible. - If students choose to wear devotional jewellery, it is not to be visible. - No other jewellery is permitted. - No visible facial piercing.